-The statutory mission of the GNCHR consists of, inter alia, the enhancement of the awareness for human rights within the educational system (article 1, par.
-6c of Law 2667/1998).
+The statutory mission of the GNCHR consists of, inter alia, the enhancement of the awareness for human rights within the educational system (article 12, case 6, of Law 4780/2021).
 The GNCHR recalls that human rights education is in itself a fundamental human right, which is enshrined in:

 From the aforementioned points derives the obligation of both the NIHR and the public or private bodies which are working in the field of human rights to develop specific educational programs and activities that focus on the promotion of human rights.
 For all these reasons, besides, human rights education has been included in the hardcore of the GNCHR mission.